undefinedlabs/scope-docs/docs/intelligent-test-runner.md

 We recommend activating the Intelligent Test Runner only in feature and bug fix branches where feedback speed is preferred over correctness (although still with a high degree of confidence), and keeping it disabled in `master` and/or other branches where correctness is more critical than speed.

-> Note that the Intelligent Test Runner feature is in beta and not yet supported on all platforms
+> Note that the Intelligent Test Runner feature is in beta

 ## Configuration